Tips to improve your WiFi

 - web browser add-ons

-- too many programs loading on startup
+- lots of programs are loading on startup